 Before obtaining the master’s degree students have to make a final project, by which the student has to prove his/her analytic and synthetic capability or independent problem solving capability on academic level or his/her artistic capability.
 The final project reflects the general critical reflection of the student’s intentions to do research.

-Place/relative weight of the master’s thesis in the study programme;
+Place/relative weight of the thesis in the study program;

-Content and concept of the master’s thesis;
+Content and concept of the thesis;

 Preparation for the master’s thesis;

-Guidance of the master’s thesis;
+Guidance of the thesis;

 Cooperation between students and researchers;

 Cooperation between students and the professional field;

-Orientation of the (proposed problem of the) master’s thesis to the actual academic/professional context;

-Assessment of the master’s thesis.

-The opinion of the assessment panel: NOT RELEVANT
+The opinion of the assessment panel:

-The assessment panel formed an opinion based on the determination of and on the consideration of the following: The medical education ist different to other study programs in that way that there is no differentiation between the Bachelor and Master program.
-Education lasts 6 years and might lead to a master degree at the end of the studies.
-The international agreed title is the MD (Medical Doctor).There is final thesis organized in the end of bachelor studies.
-Students are getting 76 ECTS.
-It is first organized research work nursing students are doing during their studies.
-They have to show that they understand basic principles of research and show during development that they understand methodology, that they can define research problem, that they know to define hypothesis and study aims, that they know how to present results and etc. Fifinal thesis is organized on the proper way.
+The assessment panel formed an opinion based on the determination of and on the consideration of the following:

+There is final thesis organized at the end of bachelor studies.
+It is an organized research work that nursing students are doing during their studies where research is applicable but research process is not obligatory for every student.
+They have to show that they understand basic principles of research and show during development that they understand methodology, that they can define research problem, that they know to define hypothesis and study aims, that they know how to present results and etc. Final thesis is organized on the proper way.
 Each candidate has a mentor.
-Thesis is defended in front of the commission. on the Faculty of Health studies and no recommendations.
+Thesis is defended in front of the commission.

-Recommendations for improvement:

-No recommendations.

 Opinion on Criterion 2, Curriculum: